 The first step towards eyelid surgery is a consultation with Dr. Victor in our office.
 Our technician will gather information regarding the patient's condition and concerns, and take digital photos.
 Dr. Victor then meets with the patient to perform his examination and discuss his findings.
 If Dr. Victor determines that the patient is a candidate for blepharoplasty, a visual field screening is done.
 The screening takes place in the office with the use of a visual field analyzer machine.
 This 20 minute test helps to determine how much of a patient's vision is being blocked by the drooping of the eyelids.
 Depending on the patient's insurance, it may be necessary to submit the visual field results, Dr. Victor's exam notes and the digital photos to the insurance company for pre-approval.
-If the surgery is deemed to be cosmetic in nature, versus medically necessary, then the procedure is not covered by insurance.
+If the surgery is deemed medically necessary, then the procedure is covered by insurance as long as the patient has medical coverage for the procedure.
+Dr. Victor also performs cosmetic eyelid surgery, which is not covered by insurance.

 History and Physical